OniDaito/pxljs/README.markdown

 ## Getting Started

 ### Starting a new project.

 First, create a new folder for your project.
-Into this we will place our **index.html** and the coffeegl library file, **coffeegl.min.js** which you can find in the lib directory.
+Into this we will place our **index.html** and the pxljs library file, **pxljs.min.js** which you can find in the lib directory.

 Your HTML page should look something like this: